Ontario Construction News staff writer

 NextBridge has been working closely with Indigenous communities, municipalities, landowners, community members and businesses over the past six years to bring the $777-million electrical infrastructure project through to construction,TBNewswatch reports..

 Construction of the line will be broken into 11 segments, with a targeted in-service date by the end of 2021.
 Six Indigenous communities along the north shore of Lake Superior formed the Bamkushwada consortium, creating a 20 per cent equity stake in the project.

 The communities also created Supercom, an economic development entity to pursue contracting and training opportunities.

-“We are delighted to now have shovels in the ground and to move this project forward with our partners,” said Jennifer Tidmarsh, project director and president of NextEra Transmission Canada said at a Sept.
+“We are delighted to now have shovels in the ground and to move this project forward with our partners,” Jennifer Tidmarsh, project director and president of NextEra Transmission Canada said at a Sept.
 26 ribbon cutting ceremony.